Abduction and related offences

 The examination of, and decision on, a matter of law or fact by a court.
 Where a defendant enters a not guilty plea or other defended plea in the committal proceedings, they are committed to a Higher Criminal Court for trial.
 In the Higher Criminal Courts, trials are usually conducted before a Judge and jury whereby the Judge rules on questions of law and the jury is responsible for determining whether or not the defendant is guilty.
 Some states and territories also allow for a trial before a Judge alone in the Higher Criminal Courts.

 Unfit to plead

 The unlawful entry of a structure with the intent to commit an offence where the entry is either forced or unforced.
 This is a Division of ASOC which includes burglary and break and enter offences (071).

 Weapons and explosives offences

 The formal withdrawal of charges by the prosecution (e.g. police, Director of Public Prosecutions, Attorney-General).
-This includes nolle prosequi and no true bill.
-Withdrawal of charges allows the prosecution to charge the defendant on the same incident at a later time.
-This is a non-adjudicated method of finalisation.
+This includes Nolle Prosequi and No True Bill.